Jeremiah-David/vue-ai-prototype/README.md

 ## 🤝 Contributing

 This is an enterprise prototype for stakeholder demonstration.
-For contributions or questions about implementation:
+For questions about implementation or extending the platform:

-1. Review the task list in `TASK_LIST.md`
+1. Review the technical documentation in `AI_MANIPULATION_REGISTRY.md`
-2. Check component architecture in `src/components/`
+2. Check security guidelines in `SECURITY.md`
-3. Understand AI integration in `src/services/aiService.js`
+3. Understand the AI integration architecture in `src/services/aiService.js`

 ## 📋 Success Criteria

-- ✅ Natural language commands create immediate UI changes
+- ✅ Natural language commands create immediate event configurations
-- ✅ Demonstrates clear value proposition for AI interfaces
+- ✅ Demonstrates clear value proposition for AI-driven business applications
-- ✅ Shows enterprise scalability potential
+- ✅ Shows enterprise scalability potential for event management
 - ✅ Provides smooth, professional demo experience
-- ✅ Real AI integration with OpenAI GPT-4
+- ✅ Real AI integration with OpenAI GPT-4 and secure boundaries

 ## 🔗 Links